Easebourne

 Easebourne (/ˈɛzbɔrn/) is a village, Anglican parish and civil parish in the Chichester District of West Sussex, England.
 It is half a mile (0.8 km) north of Midhurst, across the River Rother on the A272 and A286 roads.
 The parish includes the hamlet of Henley to the north.
-In the 2001 census there were 708 households with a total population of 1,717 of whom 785 were economically active.
+In the 2001 census there were 708 households with a total population of 1,717.

 History

 Easebourne (Eseburne) was listed in the Domesday Book of 1086 as an ancient Hundred, an extensive area reaching as far afield as Graffham and Cocking to the south, Stedham to the west and Tillington to the east, as well as two hamlets that were not parishes: Todham to the southeast and Buddington to the west; in total it included 12 settlements containing 276 households.

 In 1861, the population was 859, and the area of the parish 4043 acre.

 Governance

 An electoral ward of the same name exists.
 This ward includes Lodsworth and at the 2011 census had a population of 2,492.